What's the Difference Between a Condo and an Apartment?

 - Easy Rent Payments: Apartment complexes typically offer online portals for rent payments.
 With easy online access, paying your monthly rent is quick and easy.

 - Amenities: Apartment communities typically have amenities such as shared laundry rooms, gyms, or outdoor pools.
-Upscale, luxurious apartment buildings may even boast tennis courts or a doorman.
+Upscale, luxurious apartment buildings, and they may even boast tennis courts or a doorman.

 What are the Disadvantages of Renting an Apartment?